April 12: Nine new COVID deaths in NELA over seven days

 About this article: This KNOE article tracks COVID-19 data in Northeast Louisiana.
-New data and trends are updated each afternoon after the La.
+New data and trends are updated each afternoon, Monday through Friday, after the La.
 Dept. of Health releases their daily data.
 Hospitalization data is categorized by State Health Region.
 Region 8 consists of Monroe and the surrounding areas/parishes.
 (View a map of LDH Region 8 here.)
 Northeast Louisiana refers to KNOE’s local coverage area in the state, which includes Region 8 parishes along with Winn, Concordia, Catahoula, and La Salle.
 Hospital data doesn’t include these four parishes, but our local case and death counts do.

 Latest Local Hospitalization Numbers

 Here is a look at hospitalization numbers for Region 8 in the latest report and the previous report, along with a few other recent days for comparison.
 The numbers reported each day account for totals through the previous day and will be dated accordingly.
 For example, data released in the Dec.
 17 Report will be dated and listed as Dec.
 16 Data.
 On Mondays, three days of COVID-19 hospitalization data is released in the daily report (Friday, Saturday and Sunday.)

 |Jan.
 7 Data||217||107||28|